tayruxin/tp/docs/team/tayruxin.md

 ## Contribution to the UG:

 The following sections from the UG were contributed by me:
-1. **Introducing LinkMeIn's User Interface:** Added an intro to LinkMeIn's GUI
+1. **Introducing LinkMeIn's User Interface:** Added an intro to LinkMeIn's GUI.
-2. **Navigating the User Guide:** Added a section on how to navigate the UG, which includes symbols used and how the user guide is catered for all levels of users
+2. **Navigating the User Guide:** Added a section on how to navigate the UG, which includes symbols used and how the user guide is catered for all levels of users.
-3. **Quick Start:** Added this section to teach user how to download and set-up LinkMeIn
+3. **Quick Start:** Added this section to teach user how to download and set-up LinkMeIn.
 4. **Introducing LinkMeIn: A quick tour:** Added this section to teach first-time users how to use the application.
 Included features like add, view, delete, edit and clear.
 5. Features:
-   - View full company information: Added description, examples and possible errors for the view command
+   - View full company information: Added description, examples and possible errors for the view command.
-   - Delete a company: Added description, examples and possible error for the delete command
+   - Delete a company: Added description, examples and possible error for the delete command.
 6. Added FAQ:
    - How do I check if I have Java 11 installed?
    - How do I open up my terminal?